Baby hammocks range in design and style. They usually pivot around a large spring and are supported by a frame or hung from a ceiling.

 - always put your child on their back

-- regularly check that your child is still on their back
+- supervise and regularly check that your child is still on their back

 - only use it if your child is the correct age or weight